southwolf/video_manager/README.md

 192.168.99.100
 ```

-... and issue calls against that ip
+... and issue calls against that ip:

 ```bash
 $ curl http://192.168.99.100:3000/health/all.json